flowkey/piano-recording-task/README.md

 - Use React for the Frontend
 - Use GraphQL for communication with the server
-- A starting point for the GraphQL server is given in the [Apollo Server](#apollo-server)
+- A starting point for the GraphQL server is given below with the [Apollo Server](#apollo-server)
+- You can use the given [Piano Sounds](#piano-sounds) files or any of your choice

 ### Minimum requirements